Updated 6/20/20 2:30 p.m.

 - Controlled as of 3/23/20: Lot 13, 22, 51, 54, 56, 74, 81 and 82.
 If you do not have a lot specific permit for one of these surface lots but need access for your work, please email email@example.com with the subject line “Requesting access for parking in [insert Lot #]”.

-Note: Some campus buildings are closing and parking attached to those buildings may be impacted.
+Note: Campus buildings are closed and parking attached to those buildings may be impacted.
 This list will be updated as information is available:

 - Lot 80 is open, but Union South is closed.
 Foot traffic can use the open stairwell to access the Dayton Street patio area.
 Accessible parking is available in the circular drive off Dayton Street, between Union South and Computer Sciences.